d-yager/CustomPathFinderSimulation/README.md

 #### IDEA: The AI

-+ Using NEAT (probably), create a neural network that can learn to reach the finish line without hitting any walls.
++ __(IN PROGRESS)__ Using NEAT, create a neural network that can learn to reach the finish line without hitting any walls.
 + Demonstrate efficient AI training using pre-set maps.
 + More to come...